puppetlabs/puppet-docs/source/dashboard/manual/1.2/bootstrapping.markdown

 The `db:migrate` task can be safely run multiple times.

 [maxpacket]: http://dev.mysql.com/doc/refman/5.1/en/server-system-variables.html#sysvar_max_allowed_packet
-[^rakedbcreate]: Instead of creating a database manually, you can also use the `db:create` or `db:create:all` tasks, but these require that Dashboard's MySQL user already exist and have the appropriate permissions on the requested database.

-Turning Dashboard On
+Testing That Dashboard is Working
 ----------

 You can now run Dashboard using Ruby's built-in WEBrick server:

     sudo -u puppet-dashboard ./script/server -e production

-This will start a Dashboard instance on port 3000.
+This will start a Dashboard instance on port 3000 using the "production" environment.
 You'll be able to view Dashboard's UI in a web browser at <http://dashboardserver:3000>, and your puppet master can now be configured to use it for reporting and node classification.
+Note that:

+* You will need to have already created the puppet-dashboard user and group.
+* You must specify the environment manually if you're using anything other than "development".

 Running under WEBrick isn't feasible for production use, since it can't handle concurrent requests, but it can be useful when first getting Dashboard and Puppet configured.
 If you'd rather skip straight to a production-ready deployment, see [the relevant section below][passenger].